 Let me explain for those who have not yet had the privilege of discovering it for themselves exactly what the Brexit Tea Caddy is: in brief, it is a patriotic memento celebrating Britain’s historic decision to leave the EU, which is emblazoned with the sort of WWII-themed propaganda that, for reasons unknown to me, sometimes appears on biscuit tins.
 Lovingly produced by The Daily Express for its readership of outrage hobbyists, it is an item that somehow manages to encapsulate everything I find objectionable about Middle England, and is indicative of the sort of bile-spitting reactionary who claims to love Britain yet actually knows next to nothing about it.

 The caddy features on its box the words “LIVE – BREATHE – DRINK” (the official motto of Brexit Britain) and a signpost on which England, Scotland, Wales and Ireland have been superimposed.
 The average Daily Express reader, I’m sure, would not think twice about this, but for the sake of accuracy we should be clear: Ireland is not part of the United Kingdom and it certainly is not part of Great Britain.
 The Daily Express, which has often expressed a venomous anti-Irish sentiment, would do well to leave the Irish people out of its campaign venerating British arrogance.
 But perhaps the paper and its readership genuinely are that ignorant of British history.
 Chest-thumping patriots generally are.

 It would be wrong for me to suggest that such people are not patriots.
-A patriot, by definition, is somebody who vigorously supports their country; they don’t necessarily have to know anything about it.
+A patriot, by definition, is somebody who vigorously supports his country; he doesn’t necessarily have to know anything about it.
 On the other hand, can it really be said that the readership and indeed writers of The Daily Express truly support their country?
 Or do they simply support its current government, its monarchy and its former empire, which exploited and oppressed people both abroad and here in Britain for the benefit of a privileged few?